nopara73/ZeroLink/README.md

 **DoS 2: What if an Alice refuses to sign?**
 The same strategy applied as in DoS 1.
 **DoS 3: What if a Bob does not provide output?**
-The same strategy applied as in DoS 1 and DoS 2, but with the difference that Alices who do not wish to be banned reveal their registered outputs in a new Blame Phase.
+The same strategy is applied as in DoS 1 and DoS 2.
+The only difference is that Alices who do not wish to be banned reveal their registered outputs in a new Blame Phase.

 A ban SHOULD time out after one month.